 Space4U offers help and information and is often able to signpost people where it cannot meet needs itself.
 It has good knowledge as well as links to other organisations and groups in the city.

 Space4U is facilitated by volunteers who come from various backgrounds, many of whom come from the community of those seeking asylum and refugees.
 It has no paid workers.
 It is supported by donations and gifts in kind as well as funding from grants.

 People at Space4U come from countries and with languages from all over the world and from all faith groups and none.

-When was Space4U started?
-Space4U started ten years ago.
-In July 2007 a small group of people who were asylum seekers and refugees met to chat together at Trinity Methodist Church with Rev Steven Hill who was the minister there, and Ruth O'Neill, a catholic sister working as a volunteer in Cardiff.
+Our history - how Space4U began Space4U started in July 2007 when a small group of people who were asylum seekers and refugees met to chat together at Trinity Methodist Church with Rev Steven Hill who was the minister there, and Ruth O'Neill, a catholic sister working as a volunteer in Cardiff.
 Both were concerned about the situation of people who were asylum seekers in Cardiff and the lack of services for them.
 They were especially concerned that there was no place to gather and spend time except in their homes.
 Their homes were rooms in shared houses and a number of asylum seekers in Cardiff had been made destitute and had no place at all.
 Steven and Ruth, with the approval of the church at Trinity, agreed to meet weekly with the small group.
-Over the years the attendance has increased dramatically, the services offered expanded and Space4U is now a charity.
+Over the years the attendance increased dramatically, the services offered expanded and Space4U became a registered charity.